-As explained above, there will be the possibility for the national study groups to import existing data into UR-CARE and to conduct retrospective studies with their data autonomously.
+As explained above, there will be the possibility for the national study groups and permanently established retrospective study groups conduct retrospective studies with their data autonomously.

 Who has access to the patient data?

-The individual centres remain the owners of the data they enter in UR-CARE and only them will have full access to their patient records (personal and medical data).
+The individual centres remain the owners of the data they enter in UR-CARE (upon patient's consent) and only them will have full access to their patient records (personal and medical data).

 A centre is free to use its own data for its projects, to export and share its anonymised medical data with another centre, if it wishes to.
 A centre will never be able to see the data of another centre in UR-CARE.
 By default, all users of one centre will have access to all patients’ files of this same centre.

-In the framework of a permanently established study group, the principal investigator (PI) will have the possibility to select medical data (personal and sensitive data excluded) from the participating centres which would have previously signed the Permanently Established Retrospective Study Group Agreement (see question "How does an institution get started with UR-CARE?").
-This data could then be exported by the PI via the Retrospective seed of UR-CARE which anonymises it.
+In the framework of a permanently established retrospective study group, the data manager of the study group (DM) will have the possibility to select medical data (personal and sensitive data excluded) from the whole pool of patients of the participating centres which have previously signed the Permanently Established Retrospective Study Group Agreement (see question "How does an institution get started with UR-CARE?").
+This data can then be exported by the DM via the Retrospective seed of UR-CARE which anonymises it.
 This process is valid only for retrospective studies.

-IBDIM, on behlaf of ECCO, is UR-CARE data processor.
-IBDIM will neither be able to see individual patient health records nor be able to use UR-CARE beyond the purposes of the project.
+IBDIM, on behalf of ECCO, is UR-CARE data processor.
+IBDIM contracts B-COM to provide clinical research management expertise and to facilitate the regulatory process for individual centres and study groups in accessing the database.
+IBDIM / B-COM will neither be able to see individual patient health records nor be able to use UR-CARE beyond the purposes of the project.

 Is the UR-CARE IT technology secure?

-The UR-CARE contract which will need to be signed by each institute includes an Annex with very detailed specifications about IT Security and data protection compliance.
+The UR-CARE Contract which will need to be signed by each institute includes an Annex with detailed specifications about IT Security and data protection compliance.
 This Annex intends to provide a thorough basis for Ethics Committee approval.